The nature of the internship

-Our internship program is intended for students who have already spent some time programming in Python on the GNU/Linux operating system.
+Our internship program is intended for students who have already spent some time programming in Python on the Linux operating system.
 Students should take the Serious Computer Programming for Youth 10-hour workshop well in advance.
 They might have experience with Python and Linux, but we will still ask them to take the programming workshop.
 Students should also demonstrate that they have continued applying their computing skills to research problems, typically by participating at times in the mini-courses we teach after the programming workshop.
 Not participating in the mini-courses, at least occasionally, would be a problem in an application.

-Students should have just completed their sophomore, junior or senior year in high school, and should be 16 years old or older.
-All students must be fully vaccinated for COVID-19.
+Students should have just completed their sophomore, junior, or senior year in high school, and should be eligible to work in the region they intern in.

 Students should apply by uploading a resume and cover letter to our application page.